 Swedish Cheese Buns (Ostfrallor)

-So, you can just heat these buns in the oven when you’re ready to use them for your breakfast.
+You can just heat these buns in the oven when you’re ready to serve them for breakfast.

 And, of course, a cup of tea or freshly brewed coffee to round everything up.

-Locally known as ‘sirapslimpa,’ this lightly sweetened and spiced bread goes back a long way — like the Swedish chocolate balls or chokladbollar.
+Locally known as ‘sirapslimpa,’ this lightly sweetened and spiced bread has a long history—like the Swedish chocolate balls or chokladbollar.

 Older folks typically enjoy it with cheese or a thin spread of butter for breakfast.